joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 ## What is Timephased Data?

 Timephased data is a term which refers to data distributed over time.
-Take for example a simple 3 day task defined using Microsoft Project:
+Take for example a simple 3-day task defined using Microsoft Project:

 <p align="center"><img alt="A three day task" src="/images/howto-use-timephased/basic-task.png" width="50%"/></p>